sitegui/backuper/server/docs/bd.md

 	mtime: int, // the modification time (utc-hashed)
 	version: int, // the incremental version id (0 is the most recent)
 	old: bool, // indicate whether this file does not exist in the client disk anymore
-	localName: string // the name of file saved in the user folder }
+	localName: string, // the name of file saved in the user folder
+	originalHash: Buffer // the sha1 of the decrypted file }

 # Uploads